juxor/afaq/markdown/secI7.md

 of individuality within a society.
 To quote communist-anarchist J. Burns-
 Gibson:

-> _"[T]o destroy individuality is to destroy society.
+> _"to destroy individuality is to destroy society.
 For society is only realised and alive in the individual members.
 Society has no motive that does not issue from its individual members, no end that does not centre in them, no mind that is not theirs.
 'Spirit of the age,' 'public opinion,' 'commonweal or